F-Kirchhoff/tag-cloud-generator/readme.md

 Optional:

-- `--color` - defines the background color of the tag boxes
+- `--color` - defines the background color of the tag boxes (default is gray)
   - '#C0DE12' - custom background color as hex code
   - red
   - orange